Leadership & University Administration

-NYU's leadership team is dedicated to fulfilling the University’s educational mission and research enterprise, to advancing a vision for the University’s future, and to sustain its tradition of academic excellence.
+NYU's leadership team is dedicated to fulfilling the University’s educational mission and research enterprise, advancing a vision for its future, and sustaining its tradition of academic excellence.

-The six major divisions and their subsequent administrative units can be found in the organizational chart under the leadership of the Office of the President.
+The major divisions of the University and their subsequent administrative units can be found in the organizational chart under the leadership of the Office of the President.

 The University Senate, chaired by the President, is the chief deliberative body of the University; its membership is made up of representatives of the faculty, students, administrators, and deans.